-- (1) The amounts reported in the "Option Awards" column reflect the aggregate grant date fair value of stock-based compensation awarded during the year computed in accordance with the provisions of Financial Accounting Standards Board Accounting Standard Codification, or ASC, Topic 718.
-Unlike the calculations contained in our consolidated financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the named executive officer will perform the requisite service for the award to vest in full.
-See Note 10 to our financial statements included in our Annual Report on Form 10-K regarding assumptions underlying the valuation of equity awards. - (2) The amounts reported in the "All Other Compensation" column reflect, for each named executive officer, the cost to us of life insurance premiums paid for the named executive officer.
-In the case of Mr. Kuvalanka, amounts in this column for 2017 also include \$292,744 in accrued severance payments and \$7,308 in accrued vacation associated with his separation from our company in September 2017.
+(1) The amounts reported in the "Option Awards" column reflect the aggregate grant date fair value ofstock-based compensation awarded during the year computed in accordance with the provisions of Financial Accounting Standards Board Accounting Standard Codification, or ASC, Topic 718.
+This calculation does not give effect to any estimate of forfeitures related to service-based vesting but assumes that the named executive officer will perform the requisite service for the award to vest in full.
+See Note 11 to our financial statements included in our Annual Report on Form 10-K regarding assumptions underlying the valuation of equity awards.

-- (3) Dr. Simonian also serves as a member of our board of directors but does not receive any additional compensation for her service as a director. - (4) Dr. Springhorn commenced employment with us on November 13, 2017.
-Amounts shown for 2017 represent compensation earned by Dr. Springhorn during that partial year of employment. - (5) Mr. Kuvalanka's employment with us ended on September 22, 2017.
-Except as described in footnote (2) to this table, amounts shown for 2017 represent compensation earned by Mr. Kuvalanka during that partial year of employment.
+- (2) The amounts reported in the "All Other Compensation" column reflect, for each named executive officer, the cost to us of life insurance premiums paid for the named executive officer.
+In the case of Mr. Ferra, amounts in this column for 2018 also include a lump-sum payment of \$50,000 to assist him with relocation. - (3) Dr. Simonian also serves as a member of our board of directors but does not receive any additional compensation for her service as a director. - (4) Mr. Ferra commenced employment with us on March 12, 2018.
+Amounts shown for 2018 represent compensation earned by Mr. Ferra during that partial year of employment.